 The man cave industry

-Pimping out a man cave takes some serious investment.
+As you can see from the examples above, pimping out a man cave takes some serious investment.
 Jukeboxes, classic pinball machines, beer pumps and the latest tech all cost serious amounts of money.
-While it can be done cheaply – a shrine to Aberdeen FC named Britain’s Game Room of the Year cost just £2,000 with a lot of DIY – many people spend upwards of £30,000 creating their ideal environment.
+While it can be done cheaply – a shrine to Aberdeen FC was named Britain’s Game Room of the Year and just cost £2,000 with a lot of DIY – many people spend upwards of £30,000 to create their ideal environment.

-This creates a risk for anyone who keeps expensive equipment in their man cave.
-Even more modest garden sheds can contain expensive equipment like bicycles.
+This understandably leads to a serious risk for anyone who decks out his man cave with expensive equipment, but even modest garden sheds can contain expensive items, like bicycles, lawn mowers and sports equipment.
 And not all of them are very secure.
-Insurers will typically only pay out for claims from sheds that are securely locked and show signs of forced entry, and most policies have limited cover of between £1,000 and £3,000.
+That’s why insurers will typically only pay out for claims from sheds that are securely locked and show signs of forced entry, and most policies have limited cover of between £1,000 and £3,000.

 Man cave security

-Anyone investing time, energy and money into creating a man cave should seriously consider their security arrangements.
-Valuable items should be documented and marked where possible so that if stolen they can be identified.
+Anyone investing time, energy and money into creating a man cave should make sure to add security arrangements to their budget.
+Valuable items should be documented and marked where possible so that they can be identified if stolen.

-But the most important part of man cave security is to deter theft and burglary in the first place.
-A good security system should be able to detect intruders, record information that might identify them, and provide an alert.
+But the most important purpose of man cave security is to deter theft and burglary in the first place.
+A good security system should be able to detect intruders, provide an alert, and record information that might identify them.

 Perimeter detectors use infrared and microwaves to detect movement and are calibrated to distinguish humans from animals.
 A shock sensor detector fitted to a door or window will trigger an alarm when someone tries to break in.